Tranquiliti/Adversary/README.md

 Adds a player-like challenge faction, the "Adversary", to the game.
 Includes customizable star systems, editable via the mod's setting.json file.

+Includes Nexerelin, Commissioned Crew, and Starship Legend support for the Adversary faction.

 Mod is licensed under <b>CC BY-SA 4.0</b>.
 Any derivative work must be released under the same license.

 # Credits